CreatorVivek18/Learning-C/README.md

 # Learning C

-This repo mainly contains some basic codes of C language.
+This repo contains some basic codes of C language.
 This will be updated daily...